AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-10: Framer Motion chosen for scroll-triggered animations in WhatsappFeatures.tsx.
 Rationale: Framer Motion is React-first, lightweight, and offers declarative API for smooth, responsive UI animations.
 GSAP is more powerful but heavier and less integrated with React.
 AOS is simple but less flexible.
 Best practice: Use motion.div for animated blocks, useInView for scroll detection, stagger child animations, and ensure mobile/desktop responsiveness.
 Will implement Framer Motion scroll-triggered entrance animation for each feature block in WhatsappFeatures.tsx.
 Memory updated with findings and plan.

-## Current Task (2025-08-07)
+## Current Task (2025-08-10)

-2025-08-10: Feature Implementation: Make WhatsappHero section responsive, improve text sizes, and add Framer Motion animations.
-File: src/components/resources/whatsapp_template/WhatsappHero.tsx
+2025-08-10: Feature Implementation Complete: Added Framer Motion scroll animations to multiple_whatsapp page components and implemented responsive text sizing.
+File: src/app/resources/multiple_whatsapp/page.tsx and all component files Components Updated: MultipleWhatsappHero, TheProblem, Features, FreeTrial (excluded TrustedBrands as requested)
+Status: Complete.
+Successfully implemented scroll-triggered animations using whileInView, variants with staggered children, responsive text sizing with Tailwind breakpoints.
+All components animate smoothly on scroll with proper easing and timing.
+Build test passed.
+No errors found.

+Key Implementations:

+- MultipleWhatsappHero: Staggered text/image entrance with hover effects
+- TheProblem: Animated header and staggered problem cards with hover lift
+- Features: Complex staggered feature blocks with alternating text/image animations
+- FreeTrial: Centered CTA section with button hover/tap animations
+- Responsive text: sm/md/lg/xl breakpoints for all text elements
+- Motion variants: Consistent easing, timing, and animation patterns

-Status: Task complete.
-WhatsappHero.tsx updated for fully responsive layout, improved text sizes, and Framer Motion entrance/staggered child animations.
+Previous Task Complete (2025-08-10): WhatsappHero.tsx updated for fully responsive layout, improved text sizes, and Framer Motion entrance/staggered child animations.
 Used Tailwind CSS responsive utilities for text and layout, Framer Motion variants for animation.
 All TypeScript errors resolved.
 Solution validated with error checks.
-Ready for final review.

 - Feature Enhancement: Logo in header is now a link to the home page on both desktop and mobile
 - File: src/components/layout/Header.tsx